brisbanemakerspace/bms-wiki/policies.md

 Our policies may change at any time.
 Significant changes will be anounced to members via email.

-The overarching theme to our policies can be summarised as:
+The overarching themes of our policies can be summarised as:
-* be respectful
+* be respectful to other people and the space
-* be reasonable
+* be reasonable and don't take advantage of people or the space
-* be honest
+* be honest and don't try to hide things or mislead people
+* **make good choices**

 # Policies
 - [Parking](/policies/parking)